icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 meteorological data obtained during the C-46 airplane icing operation by the Ames Aeronautical Laboratory and has not been resolved at the present writing.
-The most probable source of error in the deteration of the maximum drop diameter by the fixed-cylinder method is the measurement of the extent of the ice accretion on the cylinder.
+The most probable source of error in the determination of the maximum drop diameter by the fixed-cylinder method is the measurement of the extent of the ice accretion on the cylinder.
 This extent is commonly expressed as the included angle between the two radii of the cylinder which define the extremities of the ice accretion.